Fisico/diyHue-doc/documentation.md

 ### Slack [![JoinSlack](https://img.shields.io/badge/Join%20us-on%20Slack-green.svg)](https://join.slack.com/t/diyhue/shared_invite/enQtNzAwNDE1NDY2MzQxLTljNGMwZmE0OWRhNDIwM2FjOGM1ZTcxNjNmYjc5ZmE3MjZlNmNjMmUzYmRkZjhhOGNjOTc4NzA0MGVkYzE2NWM) [![SlackStatus](https://slackinvite.squishedmooo.com/badge.svg?colorB=8ebc06)](https://slackinvite.squishedmooo.com/)
 Use Slack for a general chat or fast live support.

-However: Since Slack is faster at providing live Support but not as good when it comes to save and show known Issues, we kindly ask you to open a Topic at our Discourse group.
-This will provide Help for others in the future.
+However: Since Slack is faster at providing live support but not as good when it comes to save and show known issues, we kindly ask you to open a topic at our discourse group.
+This will provide help for others in the future.

 ### Discourse [![Discourse](https://img.shields.io/discourse/users?server=https%3A%2F%2Fdiyhue.discourse.group)](https://diyhue.discourse.group)

-Our Board might already have your fix and answer ready.
+Our board might already have your fix and answer ready.
 Have a look!

-> General Note:
+> General note:
-> Please provide some Logs to make it easier for all of us.
+> Please provide some logs to make it easier for all of us.
 Enable Debug by manually starting diyHue with additional `--debug true` argument.